Free Daily Headlines

 Marching bands, floats and other parade entries will stage at Hendersonville High School and move south, covering the same route as the King Apple Parade, which closes the N.C.
 Apple Festival.

-Junior Appalachian Musicians — the JAM Kids — will open the entertainment.
+Junior Appalachian Musicians — the JAM Kids — will open the music lineup at 5 p.m.
+The Lonesome Road Band will play at 6, followed by the Blake Ellege performance at 7:30.

-At Brevard College, where he earned a bachelor’s degree in music with an emphasis in Classical Vocal Music Performance, he won numerous awards including Most Outstanding Music Performer and the Asheville Lyric Opera Guild Scholarship.
-He received a nomination in 2013 from the Kennedy Center for Best Sound Design in a Collegiate Theater Production.
+At Brevard College, where he earned a bachelor’s degree in music with an emphasis in Classical Vocal Music Performance, Ellege won numerous awards including Most Outstanding Music Performer and the Asheville Lyric Opera Guild Scholarship.
+In 2013 he received a nomination from the Kennedy Center for Best Sound Design in a Collegiate Theater Production.

 Here’s the lineup: